AWegnerGitHub/awegnergithub.github.io-content/2015_10_10_how-not-to-recruit-me.md

 A few days ago, on Meta.StackOverflow, a product manager [asked][1] for feedback on how they could make first contact between employers and potential employees more valuable to the potential employee.
 I provided my [feedback][2].
 I've reposted it below, with some minor changes to further explain my ideals.

 The summary of this entire post is: If I have to spend time to make my resume jump out and catch *your* attention, I expect you to spend just a little bit of time telling me about your company and the position you are recruiting for.
-I don't think a few sentences with these details is that much ask.
+I don't think a few sentences with these details is that much to ask.

 ---